MrChrisJ/fullnode/README.md

 # README.TXT
 ==========
+Getting started with your fullnode once you have bought it or followed the steps above.

 1. Attach external USB Thumb drive enclosed to Raspberry Pi (must be done first)
 2. Attach Ethernet Cable (not included) to your router